Last updated: 14 May 2024

 npm run build

 There you go.
-Jscrambler is now integrated into your build process and the protected production files will be placed on .next/static/.
+Jscrambler is now integrated into your build process and the protected production files will override the original ones on the .next/

 There are no known problems integrating Jscrambler with Next.js.